The 5 Best Budget Audio Interface

 • Streams 2 Inputs / 2 Outputs with Ultra-Low Latency

-• 2 state-of-the-art Midas designed Mic Preamps with +48 V Phantom Power
+• Two state-of-the-art Midas-designed Mic Preamps with +48 V Phantom Power

-If you are in a hurry and just want to find out what the best budget audio interface is, then I’d recommend the PreSonus AudioBox USB 96 2×2 USB Audio Interface as the best one.
+If you are in a hurry and just want to find out what the best budget audio interface is, then I’d recommend the Presonus AudioBox 96 USB 2.0 Audio Interface Studio Bundle as the best one.

-Through the advent of technology, it is now a breeze to record audio, especially when you know how an audio interface works.
+With the advent of technology, recording audio is now a breeze, especially when you know how an audio interface works.

 Here are the Best Budget Audio Interfaces we will be reviewing: